ShakedAp/dotdotdot/README.md

 ### Powerlevel10k

 In order to make sure `powerlevel10k` is working properly `gitstatusd` needs to be fetched.
-It should be placed at the following path:
+It should be placed at the following path (the binary looks something like this `gitstatusd-linux-x86_64`):
 ```
 ${GITSTATUS_CACHE_DIR:-${XDG_CACHE_HOME:-$HOME/.cache}/gitstatus}
 ```